American Music Studies, B.A.

-The Bachelor of Arts in Music History is available at the following locations:
+The Bachelor of Arts in American Music Studies is available at the following locations:

 About this Program

-The music history degree at Wayland is a broad-based, interdisciplinary degree that includes course programs emphasizing areas such as church music and worship, theory and composition, music history, or general music.
+The American Music Studies degree at Wayland is a broad-based, interdisciplinary degree that includes course programs emphasizing areas such as church music and worship, theory and composition, American Music Studies, or general music.

-Music history majors engage in a broad curriculum of general music courses while also pursuing extensive knowledge and skills through upper-level studies specific to the music history degree.
+American Music Studies majors engage in a broad curriculum of general music courses while also pursuing extensive knowledge and skills through upper-level studies specific to the American Music Studies degree.

-The music history degree requires students to complete 45 credit hours in their major field, as well as the completion of a minor in any field of study.
-Students in the music history program build their areas of focus from courses like history and literature of Western music, American music, world music, and song literature, and must complete a capstone course before graduation.
+The American Music Studies degree requires students to complete 45 credit hours in their major field, as well as the completion of a minor in any field of study.
+Students in the American Music Studies program build their areas of focus from courses like history and literature of Western music, American music, world music, and song literature, and must complete a capstone course before graduation.

 - NAfME – National Association for Music Educators